Languages: French, Dutch, German.

 This is the website of the Comenius programme, which supports partnerships between educational establishments, training projects for teaching staff and education networks.
 The aim of Comenius is to improve the quality of education, strengthen the European dimension, encourage language learning and promote mobility of students and lecturers.

 To enter the Belgium for study purposes, people from most countries outside the European Union need a visa.
-To find out what the situation is for your country you should contact the Belgian embassy or Belgian consulate in your country .
+Information about visa procedures is available here .

 In Belgium, The rights of persons with disabilities are protected by special legislation, exclusively dealing with disability matters.
 According to the Government the rights of persons with disabilities are protected by a combination of special and general legislation.
 The judicial mechanism adopted to protect the rights of persons with disabilities is due process (legal remedy through the courts).
 Non-judicial mechanisms include an Ombudsman, a governmental body (administrative) and independent expert bodies.
 The Government does not refer to any non-judicial mechanisms.
 Read more about disability legislation in Belgium here.